Shudra: Disabilities

+Kane notes that despite these disabilties the śūdras had many advantages; they were free from the minutiae of rules, regulations, and constant rituals required of the higher varnas.

 Education

-Historian R. S. Sharma, after discussing several examples concludes that the Dharmaśāstras did not allow the Shudras access to "literate education" but allowed them to learn arts and crafts such as elephant training, etc. He also adds that texts denied them Vedic education as it was believed that it impedes agriculture and vice versa.
+Historian R. S. Sharma, after discussing several examples concludes that the dharmaśāstras did not allow the Shudras access to literacy but allowed them to learn arts and crafts such as elephant training, etc. He also adds that texts denied them Vedic education as it was believed to impede agriculture and vice versa.
 While the other varnas showed varying degrees of literacy, the Shudras were generally illiterate.
-The social reformer Jyotirao Phule blamed the deterioration of the Shudras on illiteracy and emphasized education for them.
-Phule stated:
+The social reformer Jyotirao Phule blamed the deterioration of the Shudras on illiteracy and emphasised education for them.